-I’ve updated my checklist for what to check when buying a used motorcycle for 2021.
+I’ve updated my checklist for what to check when buying a used motorcycle.
 It’s now easier to read and use in person!

-I’ve bought over a dozen motorcycles in the past few years, and over time, I learned to sell them for what I paid for them — sometimes even a little profit (well, on average I break even.
+I’ve bought dozens of motorcycles, and over time, I learned to sell them for what I paid for them — sometimes even a little profit… well, on average I break even.
 But I’ve learned from many mistakes.

 I learned a lot from many instances of buying a used motorcycle, and most of it can be summarised in this: always use a checklist!